 apt and see the sheer chasm between the two.

-This one is Ubuntu on my newly minted (pun intended) test-bed for tutorials.
+The below image shows Ubuntu on my newly minted (pun intended) test-bed for tutorials.

 By far, Mint has the most fleshed-out wrapper of all Debian-based distributions I’ve seen up until now.
 This isn’t surprising when you realize it was tailor-made by the community that maintains Mint to cater both to starters who just want to install their apps in peace with a short command and to the turbo-geeks who want to tune everything just the way they want with millimeter precision.